-Risks related to Internet Use e-Safety Mitigation Ose implications Integrity of user files and resources Attempts to alter or delete others users' files and resources File security makes it most unlikely that a user could maliciously damage another user's files, but in the event of such happening the Network Manager can restore from routine backups.
+Risks related to Internet Use e-Safety implications Mitigation Integrity of user files and resources Attempts to alter or delete others users' files and resources File security makes it most unlikely that a user could maliciously damage another user's files, but in the event of such happening the Network Manager can restore from routine backups.
 The backup regime covers all School storage systems on a nightly basis and there are additional mechanisms to allow users to recover their own files should they become lost or damaged.
 Security of system and administrative resources Attempts to access the system or School administration resources without permission Access to the School's storage networks is tightly controlled by permissions based on the users' network accounts.
-This gives direct accountability and security Integrity of system and administrative resources Attempts to alter or delete system or School administration files and resources In addition to the mechanisms defined above all School databases are backed up to multiple locations to provide increased resilience Unacceptable or inappropriate storage of personal data Use of the School's storage networks in an unauthorised or insecure manner for personal data The Network Manager has access to all file systems and monitors broad patterns of use constantly.
+This gives direct accountability and security Integrity of system and administrative resources Attempts to alter or delete system or School administration files and resources In addition to the mechanisms defined above all School databases are backed up to multiple locations to provide increased resilience

+Risks related to Internet Use e-Safety implications Mitigation • Use of the School's storage networks in an unauthorised or insecure manner for personal data The Network Manager has access to all file systems and monitors broad patterns of use constantly.
 Suspicious traffic patterns are investigated in depth Access to copyright materials Making accessible materials in breach of copyright - e.g outside the School The School's streaming media servers are configured to prevent access to materials thereon that might breach copyright.
 The staff AUP states that work protected by copyright will not be downloaded or distributed for any school work, and use of any original work by others requires their permission.
 Pupils receive instruction in the use of copyright and otherwise licensed material.
-The copying or downloading of inappropriate or illegal materials onto School computers or network storage solutions The filters are configured to prevent access to and the downloading from Internet sites that have been categorised by the filter manufacturer.
+Introduction of inappropriate or illegal materials onto School systems across the network from other public networks, from personal devices, from removable media downloading of inappropriate or illegal materials onto School The filters are configured to prevent access to and the downloading from Internet sites that have been categorised by the filter manufacturer.
 Attempts to access blocked sites are recorded and daily reports sent to the Network Manager.
 Email